 There are some awesome niche games.
 Be sure to search your favorite TV show, movie or hobby to see if you can find a niche game.
 Otherwise, here are some of my favorites:

 This game is your opportunity to become the ruler of Westeros.
-Over the course of ten rounds, you and two to five of your friends will use your power cards and negotiating abilities to conquer land across the map.
+Over the course of 10 rounds, you and 2-5 of your friends will use your power cards and negotiating abilities to conquer land across the map.
 Whoever takes over the most strongholds and areas with castles wins.

 This is the classic mystery game Clue set in the world of Hogwarts.

-Get together with two to five of your friends to each become one of the main characters.
+Get together with 2-5 of your friends to each become one of the main characters.
 Then, see who can solve the mystery of the missing student.

-This two-player game is great to play with a fellow Star Wars fan who likes strategy games.
+This 2 player game is great to play with a fellow Star Wars fan who likes strategy games.
 Like the original version, you’ll battle head-to-head with your opponent to guess where their battleships are located and shoot them down before they get to yours.

 Whoever has the last ship standing wins.